radust777/mslearn-AI900/instructions/00c-classification-model-with-designer.md

 ---

 ## Instructions
-In this lab we will be looking at how to create classification models using Azure Machine Learning designer.
+In this lab we will look at how to create classification models using Azure Machine Learning designer.

 1. Go to the Microsoft Learn module at https://docs.microsoft.com/learn/modules/create-classification-model-azure-machine-learning-designer/